recursion-ninja/personal-website/data/page/cv.md

   - **Washburn**, A. J. and Subash Shankar.
 2023.
 Verifying the TreeKEM protocol with Spin and Continuous Group Key Agreement.

-  - Wheeler, W. C.; *Washburn* A. J.and Crowley, L. M. 2023.
-PhylogeneticGraph (PhyG) a New Phylogenetic Graph Search and Optimization Program.
-Cladistics.

 # **Work Experience**